We're putting the power of solar back in your hands.

-Once you decide that you want solar as a part of your future, there are a ton of ways to approach it.
-With Self Solar, you embark on a self-made process where you take all the decisions into your hands—whether you pursue the DIY project yourself, reach out for assistance at certain steps, or organize experts to install your system from the ground up.
+Once you decide that you want solar as a part of your future, there are many ways to approach it.
+With Self Solar, you embark on a self-made process where you take all the decisions into your own hands—whether you pursue the DIY project yourself, reach out for assistance at certain steps, or organize experts to install your system from the ground up.

 While that might sound imposing, you have all the resources and information at your fingertips.
 Here, we’ll be breaking down your installation step-by-step.

 After a Solar Assessment, you’ll have everything you need to choose whether you buy an Economic, Standard, or Premium solar kit from us.
 After you order your kit, we will send you a form to gather the information and pictures needed for engineering to perform the electrical and structural review.
 This review is the foundation for your permit set.
-Each of our solar kits will provide you the list of hardware, blueprints, and permit set to help you start installing right away.
+Each of our solar kits will provide you a list of hardware, blueprints, and permit set to help you start installing immediately.

 Next, you’ll go through the permit process.
-Your municipality might require a building permit, an electrical permit, or both, as well as a permit for connecting your solar panels to the grid.
+Your municipality might require a building permit, an electrical permit, or both, and a permit for connecting your solar panels to the grid.
 Contact your municipality for the most up-to-date application process.

-We provide the permit set, so you can complete the application and then relax and get ready to rock on your solar adventure!
-If your municipality requests any changes to the permit set, remember that six months of unlimited revisions to structural and electrical engineering are included in every kit to make sure you get the most out of Self Solar!
+We provide the permit set, so you can complete the application, relax, and get ready to rock on your solar adventure!
+If your municipality requests any changes to the permit set, remember that six months of unlimited revisions to structural and electrical engineering are included in every Solar Kit so you can get the most out of Self Solar!

-Each utility company has different policies, so it’s important to talk with them before going solar to understand how the whole process works.
+Each utility company has different policies, so talking with them before going solar is important to understand how the whole process works.

 This is usually one of the most exciting parts for our customers!
 It feels empowering and liberating to finally work with Self Solar and be in charge of your own electricity production.